eternalmek/Whoiswrong/apps/mobile/README.md

 ## Authentication

 - Email/password login and signup are powered by Supabase.
-- Sessions are persisted using `AsyncStorage` so users stay signed in between launches.
+- Sessions are persisted using Expo Secure Store so users stay signed in between launches.

 ## Building with EAS

-An `eas.json` file is included for development, preview, and production profiles.
+An `eas.json` file is included with a production profile.
 Update `extra.eas.projectId` inside `app.config.ts` with your EAS project ID before running cloud builds.